github/docs/content/actions/using-workflows/reusing-workflows.md

 * In the caller repository's organization{% ifversion ghes or ghec or ghae %} or enterprise{% endif %}, provided that the runner has been made available to the caller repository

 ## Limitations
+{% ifversion actions-reusable-workflow-matrix %}
 * Reusable workflows can't call other reusable workflows.
 * Reusable workflows stored within a private repository can only be used by workflows within the same repository.
 * Any environment variables set in an `env` context defined at the workflow level in the caller workflow are not propagated to the called workflow.
 For more information about the `env` context, see "[Context and expression syntax for GitHub Actions](/actions/reference/context-and-expression-syntax-for-github-actions#env-context)."
+{% else %}
+* Reusable workflows can't call other reusable workflows.
+* Reusable workflows stored within a private repository can only be used by workflows within the same repository.
+* Any environment variables set in an `env` context defined at the workflow level in the caller workflow are not propagated to the called workflow.
+For more information about the `env` context, see "[Context and expression syntax for GitHub Actions](/actions/reference/context-and-expression-syntax-for-github-actions#env-context)."
 * The `strategy` property is not supported in any job that calls a reusable workflow.
+{% endif %}
 ## Creating a reusable workflow

 Reusable workflows are YAML-formatted files, very similar to any other workflow file.
 As with other workflow files, you locate reusable workflows in the `.github/workflows` directory of a repository.
 Subdirectories of the `workflows` directory are not supported.